CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The Boson mass corrections from dark sector

 On the other hand, since the values of the $U$ parameter are found to be very small in many new physics models, it is reasonable to consider $U\approx 0$.
 With this assumption, Ref.~\cite{Lu:2022bgw} found the following values of $S$ and $T$:

 In the canonical Scotogenic model, the dominant corrections to the oblique parameters comes from the dark scalar $\eta$ which is a doublet under $SU(2)_L$ symmetry.
 The scalar $\eta$ can contribute to the $W^{\pm},Z$ and $ \gamma$ vacuum polarization diagrams as shown in Figure~\ref{fig:selfenergy}.
-The S, T, U contributions from the doublet scalar are derived with the assumption that the CP even scalar $\eta_R$ and CP odd scalar $\eta_I$ are nearly degenerate ($m_{\eta_R} \approx m_{\eta_I}$) since the coupling $\lambda_5$ is taken to be small.
-The $S$, $T$, $U$ corrections are then given by the following equations,
+Explicit forms of $S$, $T$ and $U$ is derived from \cite{Branco:2011iw}.
+We have written the Explicit form in Apendix:\eqref{APA}.